-Ursuline College permits students to earn credit by taking subject exams through the College Board's College Level Examination Program (CLEP) in subjects for which the student has not received Ursuline College credit.
+Ursuline College permits students to earn credit by taking some subject exams through the College Board's College Level Examination Program (CLEP) in subjects for which the student has not received Ursuline College credit.
 CLEP is a national, standardized testing program.
 Students take the exams at an authorized CLEP testing site and have their reports sent to Ursuline College.
 Preparation for these exams is entirely independent, although study guides are available in the Besse Library and on the CLEP website.
-Students earning the minimum required exam score of 50 (roughly equivalent to 70%) are granted credits based upon the recommendations of the American Council on Education
+Students earning the minimum required exam score of 50 (roughly equivalent to 70%) are granted credits based upon the recommendations of the American Council on Education https://clep.collegeboard.org/exams and pay a fee to The College Board.

-CLEP tests are accepted at Ursuline but are not administered on campus.
-Students must register to test on The College Board website: https://clep.collegeboard.org/exams and pay a fee of \$89 to The College Board.
 When registering to make a testing appointment, students must have Ursuline's CLEP College Code, 1848, in order to have the results sent to the College.
 Additionally, Ursuline College must be selected as the score recipient when the test is actually taken.
 If the students pass the exam, they must pay a fee of \$10 to have the grade officially transferred to their record.
-Students who do not pass a CLEP test the first time may take it a second time, but must wait 6 months before doing so.
+Students who do not pass a CLEP test the first time may take it a second time but must wait 6 months before doing so.
 The Library continues to purchase and circulate materials to prepare for the CLEP exam.